MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-seoul-bike-hire.md

 ### Exploratory Data Analysis

 #### Response Variable
 The response variable is the number of bikes rented in a given hour.

-The plot below shows the hourly rental counts across the entire year, with clear daily and seasonal patterns.
+The distribution of bike rentals is right-skewed, with most hours having low to moderate rentals, and a few hours with very high rentals.

 <div style="display: flex; justify-content: center; align-items: flex-start;">
   <figure style="text-align: center; margin: 0;">